PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 ## Workspace container orchestration

+* On the main server:
-* When we create a variant, we (maybe) create an editor session (if it’s enabled for that question).
+    * When we create a variant, we (maybe) create a workspace session (if it’s enabled for that question).
 This is at this point just an entry in a database table somewhere.
-* We render some kind of button to launch an editor instance for that session.
+    * We render some kind of button to launch a workspace instance for that session.
     * The user clicks on that button.
     * We get a request for a particular workspace instance.
     * We check the authorization cookies to verify that the requesting user matches the authorized user for this workspace.
 * Routes:
     * `/workspace/[uuid]` - serves outer frame
     * `/workspace/[uuid]/heartbeat`